-One of the most beneficial things one can do when planning for a move is to work with a professional organizer — even if one is already an organized person.
+One of the most beneficial things one can do when planning for a move, even if you are an organized person, is to work with a professional organizer.

 Professional organizers can help you get rid of furniture and items you no longer use, as well as help you unpack and settle in your new home so you can quickly get back to business.